 Outstanding Preceptor Award

-This award honors a preceptor of student CNM/CMs who has shown outstanding qualities for leadership and teaching, been a mentor for multiple students, and has repeatedly promoted standards of midwifery education.
+This award honors a preceptor of student CNM/CMs who has shown outstanding qualities for leadership and teaching, been a mentor for multiple students, and has repeatedly promoted high standards of midwifery education.
 Nominations will be submitted by educational programs.
 The preceptor need not be a CNM/CM.

 Exemplary Partner Organization Award